bfe-tech-recruitment/Opps-page/_posts/2021-03-10-InvestorSelector-AppDev-Project.md

 - Network with a growing global community of diverse, talented and passionate BfE members across the world
 - Avoid the monotony of university life by doing something meaningful and volunteering with your precioius free time
 - Sharpen your skills in machine learning and broaden your project portfolio while knowing that your project will have a direct tangible impact on real-life businesses
+- As part of BfE's internship programme, you will be joined with interns from technical and non-technical disciplines and have the opportunity to attend talks and workshops by different divisions of BfE to find out about our work.
+You will receive a formal reference letter at the end of your internship.
+You will be given the opportunity of joining our chapter or global team as a formal member subject to your performance and interest.

 ### Application
 You may apply for this opening [**here**](https://forms.gle/ZSrnz7N73rrgxh6n7).
 We accept applications on a rolling basis.
 We will start reviewing applications from 1 May onwards.